forestryio/forestry.io/hugo/content/blog/add-e-commerce-to-your-static-site-with-snipcart.md

     "></script>
     <link href="https://cdn.snipcart.com/themes/2.0/base/snipcart.min.css" type="text/css" rel="stylesheet" />

 We're using the `HUGO_ENV` variable to load the testing API key in our development environment, and the live API key in our production environment.
-This will allow us to continue to test our implementation in a development environment even after we make our store live.
+This will allow us to continue to test our implementation in a development environment, using the test API key, even after we make our store live.

 {{% tip %}}
 If you've already imported the demo to Forestry, you will want to log in to the site's dashboard and navigate to the **Site Params** section to add your API key.